 That was all in one day!

 The rest of my weekend was spent on a project I highly regret starting.
 Remember: when your husband says “Do you want to start on the fireplace or just put up the Christmas tree?” choose wisely.
 I was desperate to start on a makeover of the ugliest fireplace ever.
 I did not realize I would be dealing with moving furniture, flying debris, dust, 3 extra loads of laundry, eating on my bed, buying new tools, and realizing public enemy #1 is my former homeowner.
+We also checked our residential roofing system to make sure it’s in good shape and ready to take a beating in the worsening winter weeks ahead.
+My husband also took care of the exterior plumbing to prevent them from freezing.

 Has your past homeowner ever done anything to deserve a public shaming?
 Uncle Albert sure does.
 Letting someone set tile in concrete and using concrete as a grout is the.worst.idea.ever.
 There are not enough evers in a Taylor Swift song to cover the amount of worst idea evers in this situation.